AnnickRynne/ondaslunares/README.md

 I chose to do a one-page website for the following reasons:
 The site is for a two-people startup company.
 In addition, builders don't need to provide tons of information online.
 Therefore, there is no need for multiple pages.
 Finally, a one-page website will be easy to maintain, simple to navigate and will offer a better mobile experience.

-I made this decision after reading "Website Battles: One-Page Website vs Multi-Page Website" on [web.com](https://www.web.com/blog/start/website-design/website-battles--one-page-website-vs-multi-page-website).
+I made this decision after reading *"Website Battles: One-Page Website vs Multi-Page Website"* on [web.com](https://www.web.com/blog/start/website-design/website-battles--one-page-website-vs-multi-page-website) and *"How to Create a Beautiful One-Page Website"* on [wix.com](https://www.wix.com/blog/2018/08/how-to-create-one-page-website?utm_source=google&utm_medium=cpc&utm_campaign=9852964004^99403845119&experiment_id=^^433253293178^^_DSA&gclid=CjwKCAiA5t-OBhByEiwAhR-hm0JnFmcGlCjQBKoKQjyMFUJRnhZNgvEV_JOvAU0QFNWiuiDZP3zz4BoCx-8QAvD_BwE).

 1. Mobile wireframe - View
 2. Desktop wireframe - View